 What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence, a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.

 Your mind is your most potent tool to create value.
 You must be selective about the information that gets into your mind and you must be frugal with your attention.
 The news deserves neither your focus nor your attention.

--But Lane, isn’t it necessary to be concerned with terrorism, wars, natural disasters, financial crises, policies, epidemic illnesses, the environmental issues and other maladies of the world?
+-But Lane, isn’t it necessary to be concerned with terrorism, wars, natural disasters, financial crises, policies, epidemic illnesses, environmental issues, and other maladies of the world?

 Nope.
 All of these things happen anyway regardless of whether you are concerned with them or not.
 They are all out of your control so it’s in your best interests to just ignore them and focus on the things that you have control over.
 Life is already hard.
 Don’t make it harder by worrying about the problems of the people you don’t personally know or the problems that you have no control over.

 It might sound cruel to stop caring about the problems of the world and the misfortunes of some of its people but more disasters happen in the world than you are capable of caring about.
 If you wanted to be concerned about all the misfortunes of humanity, you would need to mourn consistently for 7 days, 24 hours, and 365 days and even that would pale in comparison to all of the maladies of the world.
 Unless some disaster is directly related to you or the people you personally know and unless it’s within your power to do something about it, it’s best to ignore it and move on with your life.

 Note also the ever-changing nature of news cycles.
 A seemingly earth-shattering piece of news is stale news just within a few days and it’s completely forgotten within a few weeks at most and replaced by the newer and shinier outrage or disaster of the moment, whether it’s manufactured or real.